Robert Sparrow Smythe: 1870–79: Musical concert companies

 Smythe returned to England, only to find journalistic work difficult to obtain, and was practically broke.
 He managed to contribute to the Cornhill Magazine and the Pall Mall Gazette, both times through the assistance of Frederick Greenwood.
-This was enough to furnish the fare back to Australia in 1869 with Daniel E. Bandmann, the tragedian, for who he acted as pilot.
+This was enough to furnish the fare back to Australia in 1869 with Daniel E. Bandmann, the tragedian, for whom he acted as pilot.
 In 1870 he managed Robert Heller the magician, following in 1871 with the New Zealand colonist and drawing room impersonator, George Cotterell.
 1871 also saw the birth of his last marital child – Amelia Adelaide Smythe at St Kilda.
 Later that year he undertook to manage the struggling Zavistowski Sisters (Christine, Emmeline and Alice), an American burlesque trio imported by George Coppin.
 In 1872 he was appointed director of the concerts given in Melbourne in connection with the Victorian International Exhibition.
 Following that success he formed the "Exhibition Concert Company" and toured in the first half of 1873.

 In 1873, newly arrived pianist Arabella Goddard found navigating the press difficult and engaged Smythe later that year.
 Smythe managed her letters to the press and rearranged public perception.
 1874 saw the tour of the Arabella Goddard Company extend to India and eventually, New Zealand.
 Goddard's inability to cope with the tropics led to many cancelled concerts in India, and forced Smythe to return to Australia to form once again, the Exhibition Concert Company now consisting of Miss Mary Ellen Christian, a gifted contralto, who trained in the Royal Academy of Music, London (and whose interests he never ceased to promote for eighteen years), Solange Navarro and Edward Farley.
-Goddard and Mrs. R. S. Smythe remained, touring India, Java and Singapore, returning to Sydney in September 1874.
-While in Sydney, Smythe added tenor Edward Armes Beaumont, basso Agostino Giuliano Susini and the American contralto Cassie Everett Dyer (Mrs. A. H. Cutter) to Goddard's company.
+Goddard and Mrs R. S. Smythe remained, touring India, Java and Singapore, returning to Sydney in September 1874.
+While in Sydney, Smythe added tenor Edward Armes Beaumont, basso Agostino Giuliano Susini and the American contralto Cassie Everett Dyer (Mrs A. H. Cutter) to Goddard's company.
 1874 was also the year that Mary Ellen Christian gave birth to a son by Smythe, Robert Christian Holmes Smythe (1874 Manly Beach, New South Wales – 1900 Thaba-Nchu, South Africa).
 A Mr Holmes had been performing in a musical company with Mary Ellen Christian, and the New Zealand press referred to her as "Mrs Holmes", when Smythe was clearly the father.